TL;DR · Short Answer

 4. Limited New Construction

-Many of NJ's most desirable towns are fully built out.
-There is little or no room for new development, which means the housing supply is essentially fixed.
-Every home that sells is replaced by the same home — there are no new units being added to meet rising demand.
-This structural supply constraint is the primary reason these markets stay favorable for sellers year after year.
+Most desirable NJ towns are fully built out.
+Little room for new development, almost no tear-down-to-multi-unit conversion, and zoning that protects single-family density.
+Supply is essentially fixed — every home that sells is replaced by the same home, not by new construction absorbing demand.
+That structural constraint is the real reason these markets stay favorable for sellers year after year.

 Ready to Sell?
-Here Is How Jorge Gets You Top Dollar
+Here's How I Get You Top Dollar

-How to Take Advantage of a Seller's Market
+How to Actually Take Advantage of a Seller's Market

 1. Price It Right From Day One

-The biggest mistake sellers make — even in hot markets — is overpricing.
-An overpriced home sits, even in Summit or Chatham.
+The biggest mistake sellers make — even in Summit or Chatham — is overpricing.
+An overpriced home sits for 45 days, collects stale-listing stigma, and then has to reduce.
 A correctly priced home creates urgency and competition.
-Jorge uses a detailed Comparative Market Analysis to identify the price that maximizes both speed and final sale price.
-The goal is not to list high and hope — it is to list strategically and let the market bid you up.
+I use a detailed Comparative Market Analysis to find the number that maximizes both speed and final sale price.
+The goal isn't to list high and hope — it's to list strategically and let the market bid you up.
+In a 2-month inventory market, the bid-up is the alpha.

 2. Time It for Maximum Demand